-EDU 337 Teaching Exceptional Children
+EDU 337 Teaching Exceptional Children (WI)

 This course is an introductory course which examines all areas of exceptionalities including the characteristics of exceptional students and the educational implications of these characteristics.
 An emphasis is placed on differentiating a lesson for exceptional learners.
 Field experience is required.
+A student must score a "B" or higher to meet certification requirements set forth by the GAPSC rule 505-2-.24 section 4-C.

-EDU 338 Principles of Positive Classroom Management (WI)
+EDU 338 Principles of Positive Classroom Management